 Many password managers even include secure notes or form fillers, allowing the user to safely store address information, credit cards, or other private information in a single, easily-accessible place.
-Rather than typing and retyping this information when opening a new survey panel account or joining a new GPT program, a single click on the password manager fills in the registration form, allowing you to focus on actual survey taking, rather than wasting time on a join page.
+Rather than typing and retyping this information when opening a new survey panel account or joining a new GPT site, a single click on the password manager fills in the registration form, allowing you to focus on actual survey taking, rather than wasting time on a join page.

 Paid and free: what’s the difference?

-Most password managers include all the features mentioned above, in free versions of the software.
+Most password managers include all the features mentioned above in free versions of the software.
 The benefits however, especially shine in the paid versions.

-Paid versions of password managers frequently gives you access to versions of the program that work across all devices: desktops, tablets, smartphones, and more, even browser-based versions for traveling or using public computers.
+Paid versions of password managers frequently gives you access to versions of the program that work across all devices: desktops, tablets, smartphones, and more, including browser-based versions for traveling or using public computers.
 As well, there are no limits to how many passwords can be stored in your account, and for even more security, sometimes additional authentication measures can optionally be enabled.

 Having access to these premium features can vary in price, but a typical password manager software subscription is pretty affordable, at about $20 per year.